 Tagline - Imagine your worst fear a reality

 I really enjoy this movie.
 It plays out like a traditional scary movie.
 Spooky woods, creepy music, strange natives and big furry villains.
-The effects still hold up and when Eddie changes into a big werewolf standing on two legs, well that's just good stuff!
+Some of the effects still hold up (some not so much) and when Eddie changes into a big werewolf standing on two legs, well that's just good stuff!
 This film did get overshadowed a bit by "An American Werewolf in London" being released, with a bigger budget, around the same time.

 While I love AAWIL it takes nothing away from this film.
 The Howling is scary and fun and a must for the Halloween season.